singlemolecules/sojourner.org/SERVICE.md

 **ABOUT US**

-I worked on single molecule data analysis during my postdoc at Johns Hopkins University, see my work here; and epigenomic sequencing data analysis during my PhD at University of British Columbia, here is my code and paper.
+I worked on single molecule data analysis during my postdoc at Johns Hopkins University; and epigenomic sequencing data analysis during my PhD at University of British Columbia (see my CV [here]({{ site.url }}/assets/pdf/CV-Sheng Liu.pdf)).

 So, I think it is fair to say I have a good amount of experience in the computational biology.
-And what’s more, this time I am teaming up with Dr. Ling Wei, my formal physicist colleagues at JHU (see her work here) for the analysis.
+And what’s more, this time I am teaming up with Dr. Ling Wei, my formal physicist colleagues at JHU (see her work [here]({{ site.url }}/assets/pdf/Publications-Ling Wei.pdf)) for the analysis.
 She had her PhD in soft matter physics, and would chime in on a part-time basis to help out the physics side of things.

 **SERVICE**